PantherLAB/PantherDashboard/docs/Readme.md

 ### For Teams Using Source Control:

 For smooth collaboration, ensure all team members use the same absolute paths for their local repositories.
 This allows you to commit the pantherscan.<target>.bin files to your repository.
-If team members do not follow this guideline, it is strongly recommended to add the pantherscan.<target>.bin files to your .gitignore file to prevent them from being tracked in your source control system.
+If team members do not follow this guideline, it is strongly recommended to add the pantherscan.*target*.bin files to your .gitignore file to prevent them from being tracked in your source control system.

 ## Getting Started
 1. Open your LabVIEW project.
-2. Navigate to Tools -> PantherLAB -> Panther Dashboard for DQMH®
+2. (1) Navigate to Tools -> (2) PantherLAB -> (3) Panther Dashboard for DQMH®

 ![01 Open Panther Dashboard](https://github.com/user-attachments/assets/584778df-a9f5-4618-810a-f943e39c9656)